-Siting, construction (or-, modification), operation, and decommissioning of facilities for indoor benchsmall-scale research and development projects; and conventional laboratory operations (for example, such as preparation of chemical standards and sample analysis); small-scale research and development projects; and small-scale pilot projects (generally less than two-2 years) frequently conducted to verify a concept before demonstration actions, provided that construction or modification would be within or contiguous to a previously disturbed or developed area.
-Construction (or modification) will be within or contiguous to an already developed area (where active utilities and currently used roads are readily accessible).
+Siting, construction, modification, operation, and decommissioning of facilities for small-scale research and development projects; conventional laboratory operations (such as preparation of chemical standards and sample analysis); and small-scale pilot projects (generally less than 2 years) frequently conducted to verify a concept before demonstration actions, provided that construction or modification would be within or contiguous to a previously disturbed or developed area (where active utilities and currently used roads are readily accessible).
 Not included in this category are demonstration actions, meaning actions that are undertaken at a scale to show whether a technology would be viable on a larger scale and suitable for commercial deployment.
-See also C12.